-- 1. Neighborhood Exchange Boxes: small exhibits or skill-sharing packages that will be exchanged between sites to convey the skills and identity of each site/neighborhood - 2.
-Viola Alley: an installation and event in Viola Alley that will share the history and character of Parkside and include programming similar to the future Centennial Commons - 3.
-Story Centers: mini library kiosks at each of the sites to serve as locations for reading and storytelling, designed by neighborhood youth - 4.
-Discovery Gateway: a temporary art installation to highlight the future project in conjunction with nature-based educational materials and activities akin to the future site
+- 1. Neighborhood Exchange Boxes: small exhibits or skill-sharing packages to be exchanged between sites to convey the skills and identity of each site/neighborhood - 2.
+Viola Alley: an installation and event in Viola Alley to share the history and character of Parkside and include programming similar to the future Centennial Commons - 3.
+Story Centers: mini library kiosks at key Civic Commons to serve as locations for reading and storytelling, designed by neighborhood youth - 4.
+Discovery Gateway: a temporary art installation to highlight the future project in conjunction with naturebased educational materials and activities akin to the future site

 The first projects to launch were Neighborhood Exchange Boxes and Viola Alley, in the summer of 2016.
 Discovery Gateway occurred in the Spring of 2017 and Story Centers in the Fall of 2017.
-The Viola Alley project spurred an additional project, Parkside Fresh Food Fest, a pilot CSA program with additional arts, music and community programming.
+The Viola Alley project spurred an additional project, Parkside Fresh Food Fest, a pilot community supported agriculture (CSA) program with additional arts, music and community programming.